-Hollywood’s spotlight is on mafia women following the release of Melissa McCarthy’s The Kitchen, about ‘70s New York mob wives.
-Jennifer Lopez is starring in the upcoming drug lord drama The Godmother while Jennifer Lawrence is headlining Mob Girl, the real-life story of a woman growing up in the flashy underground world.
+Hollywood’s spotlight is on mafia women following the release of Melissa McCarthy’s The Kitchen.
+Jennifer Lopez is starring in drug lord drama The Godmother while Jennifer Lawrence is headlining Mob Girl, the real-life story of a woman growing up in the flashy underground world.

 Can a gangster-inspired fashion line be far behind?